BeatriceVaienti/dsml_project/README.md

 # 1. Preliminary evaluation
-report the following table without doing any cleaning on the data.
-Do hyper-parameter optimization to find the best solution.
-Your code should justify your results.
+As part of our prelimnary evaluation, the following table reports the metrics of standard models tested on the provided training set without doing any cleaning on the data.
+The best standard solution is provided by the logistic regression model.
+Our models, explained in the following sections, enhance the accuracy beyond 60%.

 table:
            LogisticRegression  KNeighborsClassifier  DecisionTreeClassifier  \